Alert Message Please update your browser.

 Stocks & ETFs

 We don’t allow clients to buy (and have certain restrictions on the sale of) penny stocks in J.P.
 Morgan Self-Directed Investing accounts.
-We define a penny stock as any security that is trading at a price of less than $5.00 and isn't listed on a major exchange.
+Penny stocks are defined as any security that is trading at a price of less than $5.00 and isn't listed on a major exchange.

-However, you can buy securities that aren’t listed on a major stock exchange but are trading at $5.00 or more in your You Invest Trade account.
+However, you can buy securities that aren’t listed on a major stock exchange but are trading at $5.00 or more in your Self Directed Investing account.
 There may be restrictions on the sale of such securities if they trade below $5.00.

 • Market: A market order means you buy or sell stock based on current market price.